-In most cases, if we have higher levels of self-esteem, we tend to like ourselves more.
+In most cases, if we have higher levels or healthy self-esteem, we tend to like ourselves more.
 This helps us to maintain good mental health.

-On the other hand, lower levels of self-esteem are associated with mental health challenges such as depression.
+On the other hand, lower levels of self-esteem are associated with mental health issues such as depression.
 People with low self-esteem often have a poorer quality of life.
-For example, if we have lower self-esteem, we are more likely to think that we are not clever enough to get that job, or that we are deserving of poor treatment because we are not worthy of love.
+For example, lower self-esteem may mean we are more likely to think that we are not clever enough to get that job, or that we are deserving of poor treatment because we are not worthy of love.

-If you struggle with low self-esteem and notice that it affects your life negatively, seek help.
+Self-esteem plays a key role in a person’s life.
+A sense of inadequacy or poor self-respect can have a drastic effect on your ability to build healthy relationships or find self-understanding.
+If you struggle with self-pity and notice that it affects your life negatively, seek help.
 Therapists can help you learn to reassess how you think and feel about yourself.

 What is self-esteem?

-Self-esteem relates to how positively we feel about ourselves and our worth.
+Strong self-esteem reflects how we feel about ourselves and our worth.
+Higher self-esteem is considered healthy and associated with positivity, well-being, and emotional stability.
+Individuals without healthy self-esteem levels tend to have issues of self-worth, negative thoughts, negative emotions, and poor life satisfaction.
 We tend to base this assessment of ourselves on qualities and characteristics such as:

 - Our view of our achievements and abilities